open-xchange/appsuite-middleware/documentation/components/commandlinetools/SendUserFeedback.md

 URL to an alternative HTTP API endpoint.
 Example:
 'https://192.168.0.1:8443/userfeedback/v1'
 - ``-e,--end-time <arg> ``
 End time in seconds since 1970-01-01 00:00:00 UTC.
-Only feedback given before this time is deleted.
-If not set, all feedback since -s is deleted.
+Only feedback given before this time is sent.
+If not set, all feedback since -s is sent.
 - ``-g,--context-group <arg>``
 The context group identifying the global DB where the feedback is stored.
 Default: 'default'.
 - ``-s,--start-time <arg>``
 Start time in seconds since 1970-01-01 00:00:00 UTC.
-Only feedback given after this time is deleted.
-If not set, all feedback up to -e is deleted.
+Only feedback given after this time is sent.
+If not set, all feedback up to -e is sent.
 - ``-t,--type <arg>``
 The feedback type to delete.
 Default: 'star-rating-v1'.
 - ``-U,--api-user <arg>``